Analog Selection Framework

 However, there were certain challenges while addressing the client’s request.
 There are no FDA-approved medications or devices for preventing preterm birth in the US market.
 This means that there were no direct competitors for pessaries.
 There was also one device that was being used for research and off-label use to prevent preterm birth, but this device is not FDA-approved.
 The other key players were manufacturing identical-looking products, but for different indications.

-To address these challenges, we developed a proprietary framework, called the analog selection framework.
+To address these challenges, we used a framework, called the analog selection framework.
 This matrix helped us choose appropriate analogs for comparison and played a key role in assessing the product’s strategic alignment with the client’s goals.

 Conducted detailed research of assets based on epidemiology of indication, unmet needs, and expected growth to provide a comprehensive document of asset overview.
 Conducted competitive benchmarking of assets by considering factors such as product characteristics, type of indication, regulatory environment, social impact, profitability, competitive landscapes, etc. Furthermore, developed a market size summary with segmentation and growth analysis, covering both current and forecasted data.

 We conducted the asset due diligence to pressure test and validate the current market situation, and estimated the market size of the product.
-Since there was no direct competitor of the product, we developed our proprietary analogue selection framework matrix, classified into 4 categories:
+Since there was no direct competitor of the product, using analogue selection framework matrix, we classified 4 categories:

 1.Identical: Similar indication, similar product type